 All practical components are informed by the theories of Interpreting, Translation, related disciplines and the results of current research.

-Subject to demand, the languages available are Arabic, Japanese, Korean, Mandarin, Persian (Farsi), Spanish or Vietnamese.
+Subject to demand, the languages available are Arabic, Japanese, Korean, Mandarin, Spanish or Vietnamese.

-This course is an Endorsed Qualification for the National Accreditation Authority for Translators and Interpreters (NAATI) at the Certified Translator level.
+This program is an Endorsed Degree for the National Accreditation Authority for Translators and Interpreters (NAATI) at the Certified Translator level.

 Fees and delivery

 Start your unlimited journey today.